 Explanatory notes or a key should be present if the figure contains patterns, colors, symbols, or other formatting that indicates significant data.
 Add a key if you include any symbols, abbreviations, etc. in the figure but not elsewhere within the text.

 Please name artwork files as Figure 1, 2, 3… etc. according to the order they appear in the text.
 In multi-part figures, each part should be labeled [e.g. Figure 1(a), Figure 1(b)].

-You should supply 3D objects us in U3D format because this is currently the only 3D format Adobe Acrobat supports.
-Authors should embed U3D files into a single blank PDF page before submitting them.
+Supply 3D objects to us in U3D format (this is currently the only 3D format Adobe Acrobat supports).
+Embed U3D files into a single blank PDF page before submitting them.
 Abode recommends a file size of 10MB (ideally smaller) per 3D object.
-We recommend only 1 to 2 3D objects per article because this ensures faster download speeds and interactive performance.
-Authors will also need to supply a flat image only version of each object which we can use for the print and HTML version of the article.

 Please note: we can only guarantee that embedded interactive images will function correctly when a user opens the PDF using Adobe Acrobat.
 If the reader opens the PDF directly within a web browser, such as Internet Explorer or Chrome, the interactive elements may not function correctly.

 Please remember to check the individual journal’s page for specific requirements, and contact us if you have any questions